Cascades Research and Scholarship Symposium

 Register to present by May 8

-Free Printing of Poster Due Date is May 14
+Free Poster Printing Due Date: May 14

 When your application is approved, you will be added to a Canvas course with instructions for preparing your presentation.

 • Posters must be 48” x 36” (4’ x 3’) and follow the appropriate template.
-Typical poster sections include a description/literature review, methodology/process, outcomes/conclusions and impact/next steps.
+Typical poster sections include description/literature review, methodology/process, outcomes/conclusions and impact/next steps.

 Nominate your mentor for the Outstanding Faculty Mentor Award